-Andrew Kohn, chair of the judges' panel for the 2018 ISB Research Competition, along with fellow judges Michael Greenberg (Paris, France) and Fiona Palmer (Dublin, Ireland), announce the winners of the 2018 competition.
+Andrew Kohn (USA), chair of the 2022 ISB Research Competition, along with fellow judges Shanti Nachtergaele (USA/Canada), Igor Pecevski (Serbia) and Robert Sabin (USA), announces the winners of the 2022 competition.
 There were two divisions for Professionals and Students.
 The biennial competition is open to all researchers.

 Entries, submitted anonymously, are previously unpublished papers reflecting a high quality of scholarship in a wide variety of disciplines relevant to the double bass.
 Topics may be presented from any number of different perspectives or disciplines, such as historical musicology, classical or jazz performance practice, pedagogy, lutherie, iconography, biography and/or analysis, and may deal with subjects stemming from any period in the instrument's history up to the present.

-The grand prize is $500 for each division, publication in the ISB's Online Journal of Bass Research, and an invitation to present their research papers at the 2019 ISB Convention, to be held June 3rd-8th at Indiana University in Bloomington, Indiana.
+The grand prize is $500 for each division, publication in the ISB's Online Journal of Bass Research, and an invitation to present the winning research papers at the 2023 ISB Convention, to be held June 2-7, 2025 at the Florida State University, Tallahassee, Florida.

 Grand Prize: E-Portfolios as Learning Tools for Applied Double Bass Study: A Research-Based, Practice Oriented Approach by Mark Elliot Bergman, Sheridan, Wyoming